vlad9486/cold-io/README.md

 * Wake - The first message that `Proposer` sends to the state machine.
 It needed for the state machine to provide a first request.
 * Idle - The message that means nothing happened during some time.
-* OnReadable/OnWritable - Some remove peer is ready to transmit/receive data.
+* OnReadable/OnWritable - Some remote peer is ready to transmit/receive data.
 With this message a managed stream is provided.
 This object can be used only once.

 ## Managed Stream